practicalli/engineering-playbook/docs/os/debian-linux/post-install.md

     adduser account-name sudo
     ```

-## Update to testing
+???
+INFO "Update to testing"

     Debian Linux is an excellent choice for servers and every day use due to its stability and regular security updates.
 The release cycle is between 1-2 years, so for software development some packages may not be as up to date as required.

     Newer versions can be installed via Personal Package Archives (PPA) or installed manually (`/usr/local/bin`, or `~/.local/bin`).

     Debian Testing contains packages for the next release of Debian Linux (currently `trixie`) and it is a viable approach when significant number of packages should be on the latest version.

     !!!
 NOTE "Upgrade to Debian Testing"
-    edit `/etc/apt/sources.list` and change third field from `bullseye` to `trixie`
+        Edit `/etc/apt/sources.list` and change third field from `bullseye` to `trixie`

         ```config title="/etc/apt/sources.list"
         deb http://deb.debian.org/debian/ trixie main non-free-firmware
         deb-src http://deb.debian.org/debian/ trixie main non-free-firmware

         deb http://security.debian.org/debian-security trixie-security main non-free-firmware
         deb-src http://security.debian.org/debian-security trixie-security main non-free-firmware
         ```

         Additionally add `contrib` and `non-free` packages for access to even more packages (some of which are not open source)

         ```config
         deb http://deb.debian.org/debian/ trixie main contrib non-free non-free-firmware deb-src http://deb.debian.org/debian/ trixie main contrib non-free non-free-firmware

         deb http://security.debian.org/debian-security trixie-security main contrib non-free non-free-firmware deb-src http://security.debian.org/debian-security trixie-security main contrib non-free non-free-firmware
         ```

-> NOTE: trixie includes packages for OpenJDK 21
+## Regolith Desktop

+[Regolith Desktop](/engineering-playbook/os/linux/regolith/index.md) provides a full desktop environment based on i3 Tiling window manager and Gnome Desktop apps.

 ## Configure shell